Nano Magic: How To Grow Nano Aquarium Plants Without CO2

 “If you look closely, in the middle of the picture of my 2 gallon, seen through the water, is a black wire coming up from the heater.
 This heater lays flat underneath (not in) the aquarium bowl…”

-Of course there are no guarantees and it can take quite a while to do, but it won't happen if you don't start.
+Of course there are no guarantees, but it for sure won't happen if you don't try.

 How To Care For, Feed, And Make A Sandwich Out Of Your Adorable Goldfish